Last updated: 9 June 2026

 Can I trade stocks on Stock Events?

 No. Stock Events is purely a tracking and information app.
 You cannot buy or sell securities through it.
 It works alongside your existing brokerage.
+The app holds no client money.

 Does Stock Events work for UK investors?